 The toilets are not the best in some cases pretty awful.
 The public toilets are used by everyone and there are not regularly maintained, expect to be shocked.
 If in rural areas, there’s no avoiding the squat toilet.

 Remember, to always begin a toilet roll with you everywhere in Vietnam.

-If you don’t remember any of the above Vietnam travel tips, this one I would advise to remember.
+If you don’t remember any of the above Vietnam travel tips, this one I would advise you to remember this.
 You will be grateful.

-The train and the overnight is a great way to get around Vietnam.
-It’s also a great way to see the Vietnamese countryside.
+Using the train to get around Vietnam, especially the overnight train is a great way to get around Vietnam.
+It’s also a great chance to see the Vietnamese countryside.

-If your buy your train tickets online or from an agent even your hotel, it can cost double the price of the actual train.
+If you buy your train tickets online or from an agent even at your hotel, it can cost double the price.
 As they charge a substantial service fee.
-This also applies for bus tickets bought online or from an agent.
+This also applies to bus tickets bought online or from an agent.

-Expect trips to than longer than claimed.
-My trip from Hanoi to Da Nang by train was supposed to be about 16 hours, it ended up closer to 18 hours.
+Expect trips to take longer than claimed.
+My trip from Hanoi to Da Nang by train was supposed to be about 16 hours, but it ended up closer to 18 hours.

-The accurate of the travelling times from A to B in Southeast Asia is normally incorrect.
+The accuracy of the traveling times from A to B in Southeast Asia is normally incorrect.
 This applies to buses as well.

 Be prepared, for longer than planned trips.

-Plan your trip, these is a lot of places to see.
-And when travelling around Vietnam and moving from A to B. You start to realise its a big country.
+Plan your trip, there are a lot of places to see.
+And when traveling around Vietnam and moving from A to B. You start to realize it’s a big country.

 A train from Hanoi to Ho Chi Minh City/ Saigon takes about 34 hours.
-Where as a flight is over 2 hours.
-It took 4 hours via bus to arrive to Halong Bay from Hanoi.
+Whereas a flight is over 2 hours.
+It took 4 hours via bus to arrive in Halong Bay from Hanoi.

 And that’s it for now!
 I’d love to know if this guide on Vietnam travel tips has helped you.
-Let me know if you have any questions and let me know if you go too.
+Let me know if you have any questions and let me know if are any more tips to add.